davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-mermaid-ilck-nov-2-2001.md

   - "J.R.R.
 Tokin"
   - Hazzard County Girls
   - Rocket 350
+  - Dan Haugh
+  - Shaun Washburn

 ---

+I broke three strings on the first song and I didn't have a working spare, so it was back to the old school style for yours truly.
+I just sang and let the band do the hard work like they always do.
+Shaun played great in his stage debut.

+We had a new drummer for this show.
+I regret that decision.
+Not because I didn't like our new drummer (Shawn Washburn), or didn't think he was good.
+I just felt like we should have kept on with Dan.
+I feel like asking him to leave hurt our friendship, and that we lost a really creative artist and musician.

 Immortal Lee County Killers' drummer J.R.R.
 Tokin' used his floor tom strictly as a coffee table.
 He had his ashtray, his booze, and I think a little lamp on it.